Boiler Size Calculator – What Size Boiler Do I Need?

 The total will provide the power output required for your home.

-However, if you have a boiler with a hot water storage cylinder/tank, you must add an additional 3kW to power the tank.
+However, if you have a boiler with a hot water storage cylinder/tank, you must add 3kW to power the tank.

 Therefore, if you had 10 radiators of average size and a tank, you would require an 18kW boiler.